 The focus for today is muscle protein synthesis (MPS).
-MPS is the addition of new muscle to muscle fibers, or building new muscle, which is what most athletes are after.
+MPS is the addition of new muscle to muscle fibers, or building new muscle.

-Adding more lean muscle can improve your overall metabolism, enhance your body composition, and lead to the fit, athletic look so many of us are working toward!
+Adding more lean muscle can improve your overall metabolism, enhance your body composition, build muscle, and lead to the fit, athletic look that so many of us are working toward!

-So how do we unlock muscle protein synthesis?
+So how do you increase muscle protein synthesis?
 Let's get into it...

 Muscle Protein Synthesis and Muscle Protein Breakdown

 Muscle protein synthesis (MPS) is counterbalanced by muscle protein breakdown (MPB).
 Muscle protein breakdown simply means that the body is creating "micro-trauma" inside the muscle ... which typically occurs during training.